Computation of Atomic Properties with the Hy-CI Method

 Impressive advances have been made throughout the years in the study of atomic structure, at both the experimental and theoretical levels.
 For atomic hydrogen and other equivalent two-body systems, exact analytical solutions to the nonrelativistic Schroedinger equation are known.
 It is now possible to calculate essentially exact nonrelativistic energies for helium (He) and other three-body (two-electron) systems as well.
 Even for properties other than the nonrelativistic energy, the precision of the calculation has been referred to as essentially exact for all practical purposes

 , i.e., the precision goes well beyond what can be achieved experimentally.
 These high-precision results for two-electron systems have been produced using wave functions which include interelectronic coordinates, a trademark of the classic Hylleraas (Hy) calculations in the 1920s.
-The Hy-CI method is a method which includes interelectronic coordinates in the wave function to mimic the high precision of Hy methods, but also includes configurational terms that are the trademark of the conventional Configuration-Interaction (CI) methods employed in calculating energies for many-electron atomic (and molecular) systems.
-The Hy-CI method has been called a hybrid method, since it includes both configurations and interelectronic coordinates in the terms of a variational expansion (wave function).
+The Hy-CI method is a hybrid method which includes interelectronic coordinates in the wave function to mimic the high precision of Hy methods, but also includes configurational terms that are the trademark of the conventional Configuration Interaction (CI) methods employed in calculating energies for many-electron atomic (and molecular) systems.

 Additional Technical Details: